-About Us
+About

-The Psychology of Technology Institute (PTI) is a project of the University of Southern California Marshall School’s Neely Center for Ethical Leadership and Decision Making and the University of California-Berkeley’s Haas School of Business.
-We are a non-profit network of behavioral scientists, technology designers, and decision-makers that protects and improves psychological health for society by advancing our understanding and effective use of transformative technologies.
 We focus on psychology because it is the core driver of individual and collective behavior; we focus on technology because it has powerful shaping effects on psychological health, at the individual and societal level.
-To solve grand challenges such as climate change and pandemics we must first master the technology-psychology relationship.
+To solve grand challenges such as climate change and pandemics we must first understand and improve the technology-psychology relationship using ethical leadership and decision making.

 Our current priorities center around three areas fundamental to the alignment of transformative technologies with psychology-enhancing values: repairing social media, promoting AI value alignment, and defining healthy mixed reality.